Dogs Eating Dogs: Release

+Dogs Eating Dogs debuted on the Billboard 200 at number 23 during the week of January 5, 2013, with first-week sales of 57,000 copies.
+It released during an era of diminished relevancy for both the band and rock altogether; it stayed on the chart for five weeks but otherwise produced no lasting singles.
+Initially, Dogs Eating Dogs was released exclusively in digital format, but the band explored options for a physical release in response to fan demand.
+The band worked with their management to make CD or vinyl versions available at a later date, but these plans were ultimately abandoned.
+"We had a holiday, and forgot about the physical product.
+We are not good businessmen,” Hoppus joked in 2013.
+"We didn’t get a physical product out because we were too lazy to print them up."
+In 2020, Blink-182 released Dogs Eating Dogs physically for the first time, offering three limited-edition vinyl variants.
+The release coincided with "182 Day", an annual fan celebration of the band, and was accompanied by a small merchandise collection that included dog-themed items such as bowls and leashes, available for a limited time.
+The vinyl reissue and associated merch received enthusiastic responses from fans, who expressed excitement at finally owning the EP in a physical format.

 Reception

-Commercial performance

-Dogs Eating Dogs debuted on the Billboard 200 at number 23 during the week of January 5, 2013, with first-week sales of 57,000 copies.

-Critical reception

 Dogs Eating Dogs received generally positive reviews from music critics.
 Scott Heisel of Alternative Press gave it a pre-release review of high acclaim saying it is "just as strong if not stronger than anything on Neighborhoods."
-Keagan Ilvonen of AbsolutePunk stated that the EP is "a refreshing but yet an exciting point in their career.
-They aren’t afraid to experiment and fail, while still continuing on with the legacy they've created.
-While the EP isn't the best material of the band's career, it shows a promising future that looked ever so bleak just a mere three years ago.
-If the band continues on this path, they are sure to please not only their fans, but also themselves as they age".
 Allmusic writer Gregory Heaney said the EP "will surprise anyone who might have tuned out after 'All the Small Things' dominated the airwaves, but given the newfound maturity in their sound, the change is one that's both expected and welcomed."
-Kerrang! writer Paul Travers said "the overall effect is one of a versatile, diffuse, but somehow far more focused collection of songs than were present on Neighborhoods.
-Added with those elements of their classic sound and what we have here is a stopgap EP that promises even greater things ahead for blink-182."
-Chris Payne of Billboard referred to the EP as "underrated."
+Kerrang! writer Paul Travers praised the "versatile, diffuse, but somehow far more focused collection of songs than were present on Neighborhoods."
+Patrick Doyle of Rolling Stone viewed it as musically interesting, highlighting the mix of electronic and acoustic on "Boxing Day".
+Several critics, including those from Billboard and Complex, have called the release underrated.
+Other reviewers, including those from Consequence, found the record uninspired or toothless.

 Retrospective reviews remain positive.
+Bobby Olivier, writing for Billboard in 2022, considered the EP standout material: "Blink was at its least culturally relevant [...] but they released some really great tunes."
+Arielle Gordon in Pitchfork termed the EP "surprisingly affecting."
 In 2023, on the eve of the release of the band's ninth album One More Time..., Yang-Yi Goh of GQ devoted an article to praising the EP, which he felt "easily ranks as the most overlooked and underrated entry in the band’s discography [...]
 Dogs Eating Dogs painted an exhilarating new way forward for Blink—and then the band fell apart a couple years later and it never fully came to fruition."